Origins of the Museum

 The quality of the wax figures is indisputable, all designed with great detail, compared to other wax museums.

 In spite of being expensive, Madame Tussauds is one of the most-visited museums in London and it is always brimming with visitors at all hours of the day.
-To avoid the crowds we recommend getting there as soon as possible or at lunch time.
-You can purchase the tickets on our website on the following link:
+To avoid the crowds we recommend getting there as soon as possible or at lunchtime.

-Every day from 8:30 am – 9:30 am to 5:30 pm – 6 pm (the opening times can vary depending on the days.
+Every day from 9am to 4pm/6 pm (the opening times can vary depending on the days.
 We recommend checking Madame Taussaud's official website for more information)

 Tube: Baker Street, Jubilee, Bakerloo, Metropolitan, Hammersmith and City and Circle lines.